jina-ai/jina/docs/migrate-to-jina3/migrate.md

 tweaks to your existing Jina 2 code.

 One of the major changes in Jina 3 is the inclusion of [docarray](https://docarray.jina.ai/):
-The previously included `Document` and `DocumentArray` data structured now form their own library and include new features, improved performance, and increased flexibility.
+The previously included `Document` and `DocumentArray` data structures now form their own library and include new features, improved performance, and increased flexibility.
 Accordingly, the scope of the changes in Jina 3 will be mainly related to `Document` and `DocumentArray`.

 In general, the breaking changes are aiming for increased simplicity and consistency, making your life easier in the long run.
-Here you can find out what exactly you will have to change.
+Here you can find out what exactly you will have to adapt.

 ## Attribute renamings